Annika Zeyen: Handbiking

-As a result of this impressive first competitive season, Zeyen was selected for the German National team to compete at the 2019 Para-cycling Road World Championships in Emmen, Netherlands.

-Zeyen was selected to compete in the individual time trial and road race as well as the mixed relay team alongside Vico Merklein (H3M) and Bernd Jeffre (H4M).
-The team finished third after the Spanish team were penalized time for forcing Merklein off the road on the final corner of the race.
+As a result of this impressive first competitive season, Zeyen was selected for the German National team to compete at the 2019 UCI Para-cycling Road World Championships in Emmen, Netherlands.
+Zeyen was selected to compete in the individual time trial and road race as well as the mixed relay team alongside Vico Merklein and Bernd Jeffre.
+The team finished third.
 This victory guaranteed a place for the German team in the relay at the 2020 Paralympic Games in Tokyo, Japan.

-On 15 September 2019, Zeyen competed in the Women's H3 Road Race at the World Championships and took home the rainbow jersey and was crowned World Champion at her first attempt, beating pre-race favorite Alica Dana from the United States by a little over 1 second.
+On 15 September 2019, Zeyen competed in the Women's H3 Road Race at the World Championships and took home the rainbow jersey and was crowned World Champion at her first attempt, beating pre-race favorite Alicia Dana from the United States by a little over 1 second.
 Annika completed the 51.8 km race in a time of 1 hour 37 minutes and 41 seconds.

-Due to COVID-19 pandemic, there were no sanctioned races in 2020 however Zeyen returned to competition in June 2021 at the UCI Para-cycling Road World Championships at the Circuito EsTirol in Cascais, Portugal.
-She competed in the team relay along with Vico Merklein (H3M) and Bernd Jeffre (H4M) as well as the individual time trial and road race (H3W).
+Due to COVID-19 pandemic, there were no sanctioned races in 2020, but Zeyen returned to competition in June 2021 at the UCI Para-cycling Road World Championships at the Circuito EsTirol in Cascais, Portugal.
+She competed in the team relay along with Merklein and Jeffre as well as the individual time trial and road race.
 Annika was out to defend her road race rainbow jersey she won in two years earlier.
 On 9 June 2021, the German team finished the third in the mixed team relay and took the bronze medal behind Italy and Spain.
 Zeyen was the only female on the podium.
 The team completed the 17.82 km course in a time of 24 minutes and 7 seconds – 38 seconds behind first place.